FailAcademy/learning/wdp-london/_projects/project-04.md

 ---
 layout: project
 title: Project 4 - Inhabitent Site
-due: Tuesday, February 26th (beginning of class)
+due: Tuesday, May 28th (beginning of class)
 ---

 For Project 4, you will create a multi-page website with a blog for a camping supply company called Inhabitent Camping Supply Co. using WordPress as a content management system.